-You can make payment to your tax account by paying through your bank over the Internet or by using a prefilled paying-in form.
-To ensure that the payment goes straight into your tax account your reference number (OCR) is required; this is prefilled on the paying-in form.
+You can make payment to your tax account by paying through your bank over the Internet.
+To ensure that the payment goes straight into your tax account your personal identity number or organisation registration number and reference number (OCR) is required.

-When paying from abroad, you must use the following codes and accounts:
+If you are paying from abroad, use the following international bank account number and codes: